bmm00000/practice/git-github/3/NOTES.md

 'git diff HEAD' will show you all staged and unstaged changes.

-when you diff specific files, you can add several files, eg: git diff HEAD index.html app.css
+when you diff specific files, you can add several files, eg: git diff HEAD index.html app.css you can also just 'git diff <file-name>' (this option is not included in the slides, but it works as well)

 when you are comparing branches, you can separate them by .. or just a space. the order that you type the branches matters for what the result of the comparison (it doesn't matter which branch you are in at the moment)